 Instruments used in navigation must be constantly checked to ensure proper functioning.
 The altimeter, for instance, is used to determine the aircraft’s altitude, and must be removed from the aircraft, run through a bench test, and then reinstalled.
 At the same time, the pitot-static system that works in tandem with the altimeter must be tested as well to ensure there has been no leakage.

 The transponder, or transmitter-responder, is used to identify the aircraft on radar and assist in collision avoidance systems.
 If the transponder is out of alignment, it can cause incorrect altitude readouts, duplicate targets, or no targets at all.

 The emergency locator transmitter, or ELT, is used to track an aircraft if it is in distress.
 The FAA requires the ELT be permanently attached to the aircraft.
 It can be automatic portable, which means it can be readily removable in case of an emergency, or automatically deployable, which means it automatically deploys after a crash.
 The FAA requires that the ELT’s battery is replaced before its expiration date and be inspected within 12 months after its last inspection.
 Batteries must be checked for corrosion and the whole unit needs to be activated per manufacturer instructions to ensure it works properly.

-At ASAP AM Spares, owned and operated by ASAP Semiconductor, we can help you find all the MRO services and aftermarket parts you need, new or obsolete.
-As a premier supplier of parts for the aerospace, aviation, and defense industries, we’re always available and ready to help you find all the parts and equipment you need, 24/7x365.
+At ASAP AM Spares, owned and operated by ASAP Semiconductor, we can help you find all the aircraft maintenance equipment for the aerospace, civil aviation, and defense industries.
+We’re always available and ready to help you find all the aviation parts and equipment you need, 24/7-365.
 For a quick and competitive quote, email us at email@example.com or call us at +1-702-919-1616.